hipBali/mini-moon/README.md

 ---

-## 💡 License
+## License

-Public domain / Unlicense — use, modify, embed freely.
+Unlicense — use, modify, embed freely.

 If you build something cool with it, let us know!